nbogojevic/homeassistant-midea-air-appliances-lan/README.md

 * If you encounter issues after upgrading, uninstall the integration, restart Home Assistant and re-install it.
 * Some of sensors and switches are disabled by default.
 You need to enable them manually.
 See tables below for more information.
 * Temperature sensor on dehumidifier is often under-reporting real ambient temperature.
 This may be due to sensor proximity to cooling pipes of the humidifier, algorithm, or electronics error.
 The under-reporting depends on the active mode, and stronger modes may result in larger offset from real temperature.
 * Some Midea appliances, built in 2021 and later, use Tuya based patform and this integration will not work with them.
 In some cases those appliances have have same model names as old ones.
+* When migrating from version 0.6 or 0.7 to 0.8, integration may fail.
+Please remove and re-install integration.

 ## Supported appliances